 SAFETY ACT CONSULTANTS

 P.O.
-Box 4028
+Box 1666

-alt: Toll Free 877-S-ACT-HELP
+alt: Toll Free 855-SAFETY-ACT

 Your Organization and The SAFETY Act

-What About Terrorism Insurance?
+What About My Terrorism Insurance?

 Nuclear, Biological, Chemical or Radiological Exposures ("NBCR")

-a nuclear, biological, chemical or radiological (“NBCR”) attack is excluded by almost all insurance policies, terrorism specific or not.
+It is very important to understand that any terrorist event which in some way involves a nuclear, biological, chemical or radiological (“NBCR”) attack is excluded by almost all insurance policies, terrorism specific, or not.
 Although a nuclear or radiological attack would hopefully be rare, any perceived failure in preventing or mitigating even a small biological or chemical event could be financially devastating to any organization, especially without insurance.
 The defense costs alone would cripple most companies.

 Is SAFETY Act Protection Worth the Effort of Applying?